annagabain/mom-network-backend/README.md

 ### Acknowledgments

+Seán Murphy - the course tutor for friendly help with database reset and refactoring some code

-Richard Wells - the course mentor for friendly guidance, help with refactoring some code and numerous project feedback sessions
+Richard Wells - the course mentor for friendly guidance and a project initiation session

+Jakob Lövhall - help with maintaining the study schedule, countless hours of babysitting and motivational encouragement